 - Value of ISO/IEC 27001 certificates awarded to business partners.

 This is just a potted selection to give you a flavour of the discussion.
-As well as the FAQ, we have already accumulated a huge amount of worthwhile content in the group’s archive, so get to know Google’s search syntax to get the most out of it, and if your question has not been adequately addressed, by all means raise it on the Forum.
+As well as the FAQ, we have accumulated a huge amount of worthwhile content in the group’s archive, so get to know Google’s search syntax to get the most out of it.
+If your question has not been adequately addressed already, by all means raise it on the Forum.